Winter semester 2025/26

 To the registration: How to teach Future Skills

-• Competence-oriented assessment, digital thinking – new concepts at Bavarian universities
+• Thinking digitally about competence-oriented testing - new concepts at Bavarian universities

-After four years of intensive collaboration in the joint project ii.oo – Implementing Digital Competence-Oriented Assessment, we cordially invite you to attend the public conference on October 30, 2025, at Munich University of Applied Sciences.
+After four years of intensive cooperation in the joint project ii.oo - Implementing digital competence-oriented testing, we cordially invite you to the public conference on October 30, 2025 at Munich University of Applied Sciences.

-You can look forward to practical insights, key project results, interactive formats, and exchanges with teachers from all over Bavaria.
-Together, we will look back – and, above all, forward: How do we shape the future of digital competence-oriented testing?
+You can look forward to impulses from practice, central project results, interactive formats and the exchange with teachers from all over Bavaria.
+Together we will look back - and above all forward: How do we shape the future of digital competence-oriented examinations?

 We look forward to welcoming you in Munich!